zoombapup/Virtual-Production-For-Higher-Education/index.md

 video here

 ### Project Description
-This project is to gain experience with virtual production techniques and hardware for the creation of new VP-enabled content for the higher education sector.
+This project is intended to allow us to gain experience and investigate the use of virtual production techniques and hardware for the creation of new VP-enabled content for the higher education sector.
 Specifically, the production of VP content using Unreal Engine for a third year undergraduate Games Computing/Computer Science graphics module as a prototype and research opportunity to learn what form education content that incorporates virtual production techniques might look like.

 The project is being lead by Phil Carlisle, Programme Leader for Games Computing BSc and will be housed at the University of Lincoln, Lincoln, UK.